 Reconciliation is an optional accounting process that enables you to compare your actual, real-world bank balances with the balances in REI Hub.
 Reconciliation assists in identifying any discrepancies and confirming that your records are complete, accurate, and reliable.

-• Only reconcile an account after you have booked all transactions in the time period and think everything is accurate.
+Only reconcile an account after you have booked all transactions for the period and believe everything is accurate.
 Accounts with unbooked or ignored transactions typically cannot be successfully reconciled.

 This will block journal entries or transactions being entered or changed before the selected date.
 This feature is designed to help prevent accidental or inadvertent changes after you have completed your bookkeeping for a time period.
 Setting a bookkeeping close date is not a requirement and has no impact on your reporting.